-Operation NANOOK 15 was based out of Inuvik, Northwest Territories from August 16-30, 2015.
+Operation NANOOK 15 was based out of Inuvik, Northwest Territories from August 16 to 30, 2015.
 NANOOK 15 was supported by some 650 military personnel in what has become the largest and best known of all Canadian Armed Forces (CAF) operations conducted annually.

 A whole-of-government endeavor, NANOOK 15 centered on safety, security and defence in Canada’s North.
 The operation served to enhance CAF collaboration with other government departments and agencies and strengthened relationships with local authorities, Indigenous peoples and international partners.

 The United States also contributed to the success of NANOOK 15, with the United Kingdom and France having attended as exercise observers.